 \subsection{Application Domains and Metrics}

-Regarding RQ3, the different applications of the models explained in the previous section are presented, distinguishing between applications with a classical purpose, i.e., that help improve classical processes and applications with a quantum purpose.
-In addition, to answer RQ4, we search and discuss the most relevant metric.
-Finally, we show a comparison between the selected metric, the accuracy with the different papers and datasets in \hyperref[tab:TablaMNIST]{Table 3}.
+Regarding RQ3, the different applications of the models explained in the previous section are presented, distinguishing between applications with a classical purpose, i.e., those that help improve classical processes, and applications with a quantum purpose.
+In addition, to answer RQ4, we searched and discussed the most relevant metric.
+Finally, we show a comparison between the selected metric and the accuracy with the different papers and datasets in \hyperref[tab:TablaMNIST]{Table 3}.